atteneder/glTFast/Documentation~/glTFast.md

 - Linux
 - Universal Windows Platform

-It is planned to become feature complete.
-See the [list of features/extensions](./features.md) for details and limitations.
+Get more details from the [list of features/extensions](./features.md).

 ## Usage